-Unit three teaches you how to teach geography through other subject areas.
-This is especially important since Hogan and Wiggers are unit study fans and see the inclusion of geography as an important element of such studies.
-To help you get into unit studies, the authors include two complete unit studies, one on volcanoes and one on the book Hans Brinker or the Silver Skates.
-At the end of this section are tips on teaching geography through the internet, including a list of great websites.
+Chapters 6 through 10 explain how to teach geography through other subject areas.
+This is especially important since Hogan and Wiggers are unit study fans, and unit studies are all about following themes across multiple subject areas.
+Geography is an ideal subject to include within unit studies since geographical information is almost always more interesting when learned within a meaningful context.
+To help you dip your toes into unit studies, the authors include two complete unit studies, one on volcanoes and one on the book Hans Brinker or the Silver Skates.